Australia Student Visa : Requirements, Processing Time, Fees 2025

 - Application fee payment receipt

-- Confirmation of Enrolment Form (COE) - To obtain a visa to study in Australia you must be fully enrolled in an Australian institution and receive a “Confirmation of Enrolment (COE)”.
-These forms are issued by the Australian institution you will be attending.
+- Confirmation of Enrolment Form (COE) - To obtain a visa to study in Australia, you must be fully enrolled in an Australian institution and receive a “Confirmation of Enrolment (COE)”.
+The Australian institution issues these forms you will be attending.
 The forms are usually issued after the tuition fees have been received.

 - Overseas health insurance receipt (OSHC)